First TransPennine Express: Rolling stock

-It was planned to operate all services with the new Class 185 Desiros.
-However, weight restrictions on the Micklefield to Hull line restricted the Class 185s to 65–75 mph.
-To solve this and create extra capacity, First TransPennine Express leased eight Class 170 Turbostars from late 2006 that were surplus to South West Trains' requirements, and in November 2007 a ninth was transferred from Central Trains.
-The Class 185 Desiros operated across the network, the Class 170 Turbostars on services from Manchester to Cleethorpes, Hull and York.
+At one point, it was planned to all services to be operated by the new Class 185 Desiros; however, weight restrictions on the Micklefield to Hull line restricted the Class 185s to 65–75 mph.
+To resolve this issue as well as to create extra capacity, First TransPennine Express leased eight Class 170 Turbostars from late 2006 that were surplus to South West Trains' requirements, and in November 2007 a ninth was transferred from Central Trains.
+The Class 185 fleet operated across the network while the Class 170 multiple units were used on services from Manchester to Cleethorpes, Hull and York.

-Since May 2014 services between Manchester and Scotland were operated by the Class 350/4s electric multiple units.
-This enabled the diesel trains in use on the Manchester to Scotland services to be transferred to other TransPennine Express services.
+During May 2014, the Class 350/4s electric multiple units commenced operation on services between Manchester and Scotland.
+This arrangement enabled the diesel trains previously used on the Manchester to Scotland services to be transferred to other TransPennine Express services.
 The Manchester Airport to Blackpool route was also electrified, allowing further diesel trains to be cascaded on to other TransPennine Express services.
-However, this was after the end of the former TransPennine Express franchise.
+However, this work was not completed until after the end of the former TransPennine Express franchise.

-In February 2012 the Department for Transport announced that 10 four-car electric Class 350 Desiros had been ordered to operate services from Manchester to Scotland via Wigan after electrification.
+In February 2012, the Department for Transport announced that 10 four-car electric Class 350 Desiros had been ordered to operate services from Manchester to Scotland via Wigan after electrification.
 It was confirmed that all the existing rolling stock would remain with the franchise to boost capacity.

-However, in March 2014 it was announced that the nine Class 170 Turbostars would move to Chiltern Railways.
-MP Stephen Hammond revealed on 12 March 2014 that all the class 170/3s would remain with First TransPennine Express until the May 2015 timetable change.
+However, in March 2014, it was announced that the nine Class 170 Turbostars would move to Chiltern Railways.
+MP Stephen Hammond revealed on 12 March 2014 that all of the Class 170/3s would remain with First TransPennine Express until the May 2015 timetable change.

-In January 2015 it was confirmed Chiltern would take five of the Class 170s from May 2015 and the other four from February 2016.
+In January 2015, it was confirmed Chiltern would take five of the Class 170s from May 2015 and the other four from February 2016.
 First TransPennine hired Class 156 Super Sprinters (which were originally intended to be used for extra capacity on Northern Rail services) from Northern Rail to work in pairs on the Manchester Airport-Blackpool North route, ahead of that route's transfer (along with the services to Barrow-in-Furness and Windermere) to the new Northern franchise in April 2016.

 Fleet at end of franchise

+Depots

+First TransPennine Express's franchise agreement required the establishment of two new depots equipped to handle the new rolling stock that it was to operate.
+The primary depot was to be sited in Manchester while a secondary depot suitable for both stabling and maintenance activities was to be based at York.
+In addition, an existing depot at Cleethorpes was to be upgraded with refuelling and controlled-emission toilet servicing facilities and a train electric auxiliary supply.

+Construction of the Ardwick train depot began in March 2005 and was completed in 2006.
+In December 2005, work started on the new Leeman Road depot in York; it was opened during May 2007.

 Managed stations

-First TransPennine Express managed the following 30 stations, many of which transferred to the new TransPennine Express franchise operator:
+First TransPennine Express managed the following 30 stations, many of which transferred to TransPennine (First Group):